Best Ever Simple Lentil Soup

 Meaty without containing meat, thick, rich tasting without being fatty, this is fill-you-up-but-not-out stuff.

-Although lentils generally cook fairly quickly and don’t need a soak first, I’m using fresh steamed lentils here to save even more time, so delicious soup dinners can be had during the workweek, too.
+Although lentils generally cook fairly quickly and don’t need a soak first, today I’m using fresh steamed lentils to save even more time, so delicious soup dinners can be had during the workweek, too.

 I call dibs on leftovers for lunch.

-Recipe: Best Ever Simple Lentil Soup
+Quick notes on Best Ever Simple Lentil Soup

-Summary: Rich tasting without being fatty, thick and satisfying, this is the best recipe for Lentil Soup you’ll ever taste!
+Best Ever Simple Lentil Soup is exactly that -- rich tasting without being fatty, thick and satisfying, this is the best recipe for Lentil Soup you’ll ever taste!

 Ingredients